Andrzej Szwalbe: Polish People's Republic years

-In 1962, together with Stanisław Gałoński, a music director and musicologist from Krakow, Andrzej Szwalbe established the Capella Bydgostiensis, one of the leading Polish chamber orchestras dedicated to Early Music.
+In 1962, together with Stanisław Gałoński, a music director and musicologist from Kraków, Andrzej Szwalbe established the Capella Bydgostiensis, one of the leading Polish chamber orchestras dedicated to Early Music.
 A year later, he inaugurated the Polish Music Festival, which later transformed into the Bydgoszcz Music Festival (Bydgoski Festiwal Muzyczny).

 In 1966, with the help of musicologist Zofia Lissa and prof. Hieronim Feicht (then manager of the Polish music department at the University of Warsaw), Szwalbe set up the international festivals and musicological congresses Musica Antiqua Europae Orientalis (MAEO), which have become a recognized event in Europe and contributed to the increased visibility and popularity of music from Central and Eastern Europe in the world.
 The achievements of the scientific congresses partnering the MAEO sessions were compiled into several books (e.g. Acta Scientifica) and through the publishing series Monumenta MAEO promote Polish music and culture worldwide.